 In order to bid, you must register for a free user account.
 You can search for merchandise by keywords, category, and/or the condition of products you are interested in seeing.

-Like eBay, Direct Liquidation has a proxy bidding model.
+Similarly to eBay liquidation processes, Direct Liquidation has a proxy bidding model.
 You enter your maximum bid upfront, then the system will automatically submit the lowest bid required to make you the top bidder.
 There is also a Buy Now price on some items, allowing you to bypass the auction process.

 Each auction contains a detailed downloadable manifest containing item descriptions, condition, quantity, model numbers, UPCs and retail price.
 Manifests can be downloaded in Microsoft Excel format.